geneontology/geneontology.github.io/_docs/introduction-go-resource.md

 In addition to this core knowledgebase, GO resources also include software to edit and perform logical reasoning over the ontologies, web access to the ontology and annotations, and analytical tools that use GO to support biomedical research.

 ### Uses of the GO and annotations
-The GO resource plays an essential role in supporting biomedical research and has been used in tens of thousands of scientific studies.
+The GO knowledgebase plays an essential role in supporting biomedical research and has been used in tens of thousands of scientific studies.
 The most common use of GO annotations is for interpretation of large-scale molecular biology experiments, sometimes called "omics" experiments.
 Whether, genomics, transcriptomics, proteomics, or metabolomics, these experiments pool biological molecules to gain insight into the structure, function, and dynamics of an organism. ["Gene Ontology enrichment analysis"](/docs/go-enrichment-analysis) is used to discover statistically significant similarities or differences under alternate controlled experimental conditions.

-You can [explore the scientific publications](/docs/literature/) that have used the Gene Ontology resource.
+You can [explore the scientific publications](/docs/literature/) that have used the Gene Ontology knowledgebase.

 ### Funding
 The GO Consortium is funded by the National Human Genome Research Institute (US National Institutes of Health), grant number [HG002273](https://projectreporter.nih.gov/project_info_details.cfm?aid=9209989){:target="blank"}.

-### Further reading about the Gene Ontology resource
+### Further reading about the Gene Ontology knowledgebase
 For further guidance and reading, please see the following publications:

 * [Ten Quick Tips for Using the Gene Ontology](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003343){:target="blank"}